chrislemke/ChatFred/README.md

 You can also hit <kbd>⇧</kbd> <kbd>⏎</kbd> for saving the reply manually.

 ### Image generation by DALL·E 2 🖼️
-With the command `cfi` you can generate images by DALL·E 2.
+With the keyword `cfi` you can generate images by DALL·E 2.
 Just type in a description and ChatFred will generate an image for you.
 Let's generate an image with this prompt:
 `a photo of a person looking like Alfred, wearing a butler's hat`.
 The result will be saved to the home directory (`~/`) and wii be opened in the default image viewer.

 ![Screenshot](workflow/assets/images/screenshot5.png)